Through their first-year experience students learn to cope with the transition to college & grow into an independent adult.

 DePauw offers multiple housing environments for first-year students, and each community has unique advantages.
 Each residence hall community provides programmatic and community development opportunities in addition to peer support and mentoring.
 The common spaces and building environments have gathering spaces that allow for community to form among our first-year students.
 Here is some brief information about our first-year residence halls:

-Bishop Roberts, Hogate, Humbert, and Longden Halls are located in the South Quad.
-Lucy Rowland Hall is located in the Ubben Quad.
-Bishop Roberts, Hogate, Humbert, Longden, and Lucy Rowland Halls are larger residence halls, home to between 110-145 students each.
+Bishop Roberts, Humbert, and Longden Halls are located in the South Quad.
+Bishop Roberts, Humbert, and Longden Halls are larger residence halls, home to between 110-145 students each.
 Most rooms in these residence halls are double occupancy rooms, but room size can range from single occupancy to four-person rooms.
-Hogate Hall has a number of double and single occupancy rooms grouped together in clusters of two doubles and two singles throughout the residential community.

 First-Year Resident Assistants

 All residence hall have a team of First-Year Resident Assistants (FYRAs) that work to support the student experience and transition.
-The staff works along with the Campus Living and Community Development Coordinators to implement a Co-Curriculum that outlines a series of programs that provide important resources, involvement and community development opportunities throughout the academic year.
-The FYRAs work to manage the residential spaces and maintain Campus Living and Community Development as well as University policies.
+The staff works along with the Housing and Residence Life Coordinators to implement a Co-Curriculum that outlines a series of programs that provide important resources, involvement and community development opportunities throughout the academic year.
+The FYRAs work to manage the residential spaces and maintain Housing and Residence Life as well as University policies.

 Healthy Living Communities